 Download speeds from this provider can easily handle high-def streaming, fast downloads of large files, and any online game I can think of.

-Surfshark has most of the main device platforms covered, with apps for the Android, iOS, Linux, macOS, Windows and Amazon Fire device platforms.
+Surfshark has most of the main device platforms covered, with apps for the Android, iOS, Linux, macOS (with M1 Mac support), Windows and Amazon Fire device platforms.
 Chrome and Firefox browser extensions are also available, as is router compatibility.

 If you have a large group of users you need online protection for, take a closer look at Surfshark, as it allows an unlimited number of concurrent device connections on a single username.

 There’s around-the-clock support thanks to 24/7 support chat, a contact form, and a support knowledge base.

 - “Multi-Hop” for double protection

 - Unlimited concurrent connections

 - Fast connection speeds

 - Plenty of server coverage, in Australia and elsewhere

 - Advanced users may miss some advanced options